 With overall wedding budget being a huge factor in the band versus DJ argument, it’s important that we briefly touch upon this more obvious consideration.
 While a DJ will certainly reduce your wedding entertainment costs, I definitely don’t recommend you look for the cheapest disc jockey you can find.
 Believe it or not, a good DJ is a very talented guy or gal.
 At minimum, if they aren’t formally trained in music, they will have spent a lot of time learning to mix songs in a manner that will sound smooth and appropriate.
 They’re tech-savvy, using expensive equipment, and tend to have good rhythm, and know a lot of songs that will keep people dancing.
 Expect to pay as much as you would for a one or two piece wedding band, at least in the central Florida area.
 And, don’t forget, disc jockeys have a lot of money wrapped up in the PA system.
 So no…your iPod running Pandora through cousin Mike’s Bluetooth beach speaker will not sounds the same…at all!
 Spend a few extra bucks and enjoy your wedding reception!!

 Well, that’s about it for now.
 Please stay tuned for more upcoming blog posts from David Turner Music that will give you great wedding planning ideas and advice!
 We want your Sarasota, FL area wedding to be the best it can be, with the best wedding entertainment available at your budget level!
-If you’re interested in our services, please head to our Wedding Musicians and DJs page today for more info!
-Or, take a moment and contact us for pricing information.
+If you’re interested in our services, please feel free to fill out the form on our contact page.